 Pam enjoys working with ECC parents, the children, and the wonderful teachers and staff.

 After graduation, Rachel spent a summer interning at a nonprofit art studio where she introduced the love of art to less fortunate children in the St. Louis area.
 Periodically, Rachel also teaches art classes at Laumeier Sculpture Park and The Foundry Art Center.
 She was drawn to work for B'nai Amoona's Youth and Camp department because it combines her love of children with her love of Judaism.

-When Rachel isn't at her desk, she may be found with her fiance' James and their dog, Rex, and two cats, Archie and Romeo.
+When Rachel isn't at her desk, she may be found with her husband James and their dog, Rex, and two cats, Archie and Romeo.